Quick CV Dropoff

 As businesses continue to evolve it is crucial that we empower our teams to contribute meaningfully to the communities they work within.

-However we must acknowledge that many employees face barriers when it comes to engaging in these activities, whether that’s not having the time to participate in volunteering opportunities or not having the confidence to do a sponsored activity like a run.
 Therefore, it is important (and fun) to think about ways that you can engage your colleagues and find ways they can get involved.

 At Sellick Partnership, our CSR initiatives stem naturally from our core values.
 We are passionate about how our business can make a real, positive difference to those around us and actively support several charities, locally and nationally.
+We’ve introduced several initiatives to help make this possible and hope that by sharing our approach, other businesses can be inspired to do the same.

 People are busy and life is often hectic; creating opportunities and making them a realistic option for employees will build a positive workplace culture.
 To make CSR accessible it is crucial to create opportunities that your workforce want to get involved with; aligning initiatives with employee interests is the key!

 I would suggest speaking to your team, whether this is 1-2-1 or in a team meeting, with the aim of really getting to know what people are comfortable doing, they may also have some great ideas to inspire you!
+From there, you can share your fundraising and volunteering calendar around those interests.
+This ensures that you're supporting charities that matter to our people and offer opportunities that they're genuinely excited to take part in.

 Internal communication is so important, I really cannot stress that enough; sharing regular information about projects, goals and outcomes will really help to build the knowledge around what your business is doing and will help enormously with engagement!
+We make sure all employees are aware of the opportunities available to them and understand the impact of their involvement.

 Give the background information of why you’re doing what you’re doing!
 If you’re holding an event for charity, let your colleagues know why you’re supporting that charity, how it’s going to make a difference and answer any questions they may have!